 Calamaris is a Perl script used to generate reports of cache activity in ASCII or HTML format.
 It works with native Squid access log files.
-The Calamaris home page is located at http://Calamaris.Cord.de/.The program is quite easy to use.
+The Calamaris home page is located at http://Calamaris.Cord.de/.
+The program is quite easy to use.

-Log in as root then enter cat access.log.files | calamaris ⟨options⟩ > reportfile.
+Log in as root then enter cat access.log.files | calamaris $\langle options \rangle$ > reportfile.
 It is important when piping more than one log file that the log files are chronologically ordered with older files first.
 These are some options of the program:

-- output all available reports -a
+- -a output all available reports

-- output as HTML report -W
+- -w output as HTML report

-- include a message or logo in report header -1
+- -l include a message or logo in report header